-God's Word is the absolute truth because it was God Who inspired each author to write what He wanted (2 Timothy 3:16; 2 Peter 1:20-21).
+God's Word is the absolute truth because it was God Who inspired each author to write what He wanted (2 Timothy 3:16a; 2 Peter 1:20-21).
 I believe we have all had doubts about God's Word being completely true.
 I know I have.
-God doesn't mind our doubts if we let our doubts lead us to a true understanding of Him and His Word.
+God doesn't mind our doubts if we let our doubts lead us to a deeper understanding of Him and His Word.

 I always like to know the intellectual reasons of why something is true.
 But when it comes to the things of God, you must also combine Who God is into the equation.
-Therefore, why wouldn't God, Who naturally works miracles, simply throughout history keep His Word absolutely true for the people He loves, so that we can know Him and His plans for us?
+Therefore, why wouldn’t God simply throughout history keep His Word absolutely true for the people He loves, so that we can know Him and His plans for us?

 Be diligent to present yourself approved to God as a workman who does not need to be ashamed, accurately handling the word of truth.
 2 Timothy 2:15 NASB®

 I believe everyone searches sooner or later for the truth about their afterlife.
 I did a lot sooner than most people, probably because my mother died when I was 5 years old.
 The afterlife is one theme I have studied quite a bit in the Bible.
 And believe me, I am very thankful I can depend on God's truth about eternity.
 When God says I will have eternal life through belief in Jesus Christ, I know for sure I will.
 Not having the truth about the path to heaven can make your future hell.